 Online Addiction & Substance Abuse Bachelor’s Degree Programs

 Given the prevalence of addiction in American society, the need for trained counselors and therapists specializing in substance abuse and addiction treatment is robust.
 Several factors are expected to contribute to the sustained demand.
-These include the trauma and dislocation caused by the Covid pandemic, the pace of technological and economic change that leaves many people feeling left behind, and the emergence of especially addictive drugs like fentanyl.
+These include the trauma and dislocation caused by the pandemic, the pace of technological and economic change that leaves many people feeling left behind, and the emergence of especially addictive drugs like fentanyl.

-The Bureau of Labor Statistics (BLS 2023) projects that the national demand for substance abuse and addiction treatment professionals will swell 22 percent from 2021 to 2031.
-This growth projection is much larger than the average growth anticipated across all US occupations over the same period (5 percent).
+The Bureau of Labor Statistics (BLS 2025) projects that the national demand for substance abuse and addiction treatment professionals will swell 19 percent from 2023 to 2033.
+This growth projection is much larger than the average growth anticipated across all US occupations over the same period (4 percent).

 As is true of many academic programs, bachelor’s degree programs for addiction and substance abuse treatment professionals are often offered using various delivery models designed to accommodate the needs of a diverse student body.
 Many programs offer in-person, hybrid, and fully online coursework.
 These varied formats can better meet the needs of working professionals, distance learning students unable to relocate, and others whose learning outcomes may be better when they are given the option to study online.